Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 Use a magnifying glass

 If you have a magnifying glass on hand, you can use it to focus the sun's rays onto a small point and create a concentrated beam of heat.

 Aim the magnifying glass at the bowl and hold it steady for a few seconds, or until you see the bud start to smoke.
 This method works best on a sunny day and is a good option for those who want to go lighter-free but still want an easy, fire-based solution.

-Hemp wick is a thin, braided cord made from hemp that has been coated in beeswax.
+Hemp wick is a thin, braided cord made from hemp that has been coated in beeswax or another wax.
 It's a natural alternative to using a lighter and is often preferred by those who want to avoid inhaling butane fumes.
 To use hemp wick, simply light one end and hold it near the bowl until it catches fire.
 Then, use the lit end to light your bowl as you would with a traditional lighter.

 If you have a metal knife on hand, you can use it to light your bowl in a pinch.
 To do this, place the bowl on a stable surface and place the knife on top of it.
 Then, turn on the stove and hold the handle of the knife over the flame until it gets hot.
 Once the blade is red hot, use it to light the bowl by pressing it gently against the bud.

 jar Another option is to use a small glass jar filled with alcohol to light your bowl.
 To do this, fill a jar with rubbing alcohol and light it with a match or lighter.
 Once the alcohol is burning, use the jar to light your bowl by holding it near the bud and waiting for it to catch fire.